MITCHAM: Focus on actual kids, not the idea of kids

 “Make no mistake.
 If we fail to assess students, it will have a lasting effect for years to come,” said Devos.
 “Not only will vulnerable students fall behind, but we will be abandoning the important, bipartisan reforms of the past two decades at a critical moment.”

 I’m sorry, but my son and daughter will not be affected for “years to come” by missing a few days of long and stressful test taking in a uniquely long, stressful year.
 That statement by Devos seems overly inflated with grandiosity and out of touch with day-to-day reality.
 I understand that this testing feels like a big deal to people sitting in a far-off office contemplating data and rankings.
 But whatever the “rubric” shows is not on my mind right now.
-I’m far more concerned with day-to-day logistics and the emotional well-being of my own children, as well as those around us.
-Today I wonder, what does this quarantine mean for my daughter’s peace of mind?
-If my son has to quarantine, how can I make sure he gets his assignments done while also getting my work done on my busier days?
+I’m far more concerned with day-to-day logistics and the emotional well being of my own children, as well as those around us.
 Meanwhile, so many teachers now have to juggle lessons for those in their classrooms and those in quarantine.

 Are we going to stick with the idea of enforcing accountability through high-stakes testing when so much is out of control?
 It’s not just bad priorities.
 It’s bad math.
 It will be data with too many variables to hold weight.